herbie/herbie/README.md

 1. Herbie is based on the Django framework, so the first step is to start a [new Django project](https://www.djangoproject.com/start/) using **postgres** as database technology.

-1. After the Django-skeleton is set up, Herbie can be installed using a common package manager like pip or poetry.
+1. After the Django-skeleton is set up, Herbie can be installed using a common package manager like pip.

     ```
-    python -m pip install Herbie
+    python -m pip install herbie

-    poetry add Herbie
     ```

-   You can also add Herbie to your `requirements.txt` or `pyproject.toml`.
+   You can also add Herbie to your `requirements.txt`.

 1. The next step is to configure the settings accordingly: